C Container Collection (CCC)

 An array tree map offers O(lg N) search and erase, and amortized O(lg N) insert.

-typedef union CCC_Array_tree_map_handle_wrap CCC_Array_tree_map_handle
+typedef struct CCC_Array_tree_map_handle CCC_Array_tree_map_handle

 A container specific handle used to implement the Handle Interface.